nskatti1/Fast-Robots/docs/lab4.rst

    :alt: Screws Storage

 Here is a video of me testing my motor controller/motor functionality before installing the car.
+The power supply had 3.7 V and had 1 A.

 .. youtube:: FDdRFmgxxyc
    :width: 560